abilian/abilian-cloud-controller/README.md

 Typical scenario is:

-- ncc boot # starts nginx, mostly
+- acc boot # starts nginx, mostly
-- ncc create
+- acc create
-- ncc stop *iid*
+- acc stop *iid*
-- ncc destroy *iid*
+- acc destroy *iid*

-Currently, instance with iid (instance id) *iid* will be mapped to host "nuxeo*iid*".
+Currently, instance with iid (instance id) *iid* will be mapped to host "abilian*iid*".
 This can be changed in model.py.

-Run "ncc help" for more info.
+Run "acc help" for more info.

-I parallel, you need to start the web server ("ncc server") and from time to time (i.e. using a crontab) to run "ncc monitor".
+I parallel, you need to start the web server ("acc server") and from time to time (i.e. using a crontab) to run "acc monitor".

 Architecture
 ------------